robertorcosta/azure-docs.pt-br/articles/automation/troubleshoot/onboarding.md

 #### <a name="resolution"></a>Resolução

 Verifique se que você tem as permissões corretas para integrar a máquina virtual.
 Examine as [permissões necessárias para integrar máquinas](../automation-role-based-access-control.md#onboarding) e tente integrar a solução novamente.
-Se você receber o erro `The solution cannot be enabled on this VM because the permission to read the workspace is missing`, verifique se `Microsoft.OperationalInsights/workspaces/read` tem permissão para encontrar se a VM está integrada a um espaço de trabalho.
+Se você receber o erro `The solution cannot be enabled on this VM because the permission to read the workspace is missing`, verifique se você tem a permissão `Microsoft.OperationalInsights/workspaces/read` para poder encontrar se a VM está integrada a um espaço de trabalho.

-### <a name="diagnostic-logging"></a>Cenário: A integração falha com a mensagem-falha ao configurar a conta de automação para o log de diagnóstico
+### <a name="diagnostic-logging"></a>Cenário: a integração falha com a mensagem-falha ao configurar a conta de automação para o log de diagnóstico

 #### <a name="issue"></a>Problema